OscarAspelin95/bioinformatics_with_rust/src/prefix/0_todo_list.md

 - Misc:
     - Width of book, the end of some lines disappear to the right.
     - GC content for a sliding window of a long nucleotide string (with plot).
-    - Break kmer bit shift into separate sections?
+    - ~Break kmer bit shift into separate sections?~
+    - Counting/finding homopolymers.

 - Kmers:
-    - Add minimizers
+    - ~Add minimizers~
     - Add syncmers

 - Alignment:
-    - Implement a local aligner (Smith-Waterman, with traceback).
+    - ~Implement a local aligner (Smith-Waterman, with traceback).~
     - Add support for finding all alignments from a local aligner?
     - Create a simple multiple sequence alignment?

 - Visualization
-    - Alignment visualization.
+    - ~Alignment visualization desktop app.~
     - How to generate nice plots in Rust.

 - Assembly: